top of page

 Spend Time in Nature

-Acts of kindness probably afford one of the most satisfactory ways to take care of one's mental health.
+Acts of kindness are one of the most satisfying ways to take care of your mental health.
 Helping others releases oxytocin, the "feel-good" hormone, and gives life meaning beyond the self.

 It doesn't have to be grand: a smile, a helping hand, a kind word.
-These small acts remind one that connection and compassion are what keep the world gentle.
+These small acts remind us that connection and compassion keep the world gentle.

-Kindness softens the giver, as well as the receiver.
+Kindness softens both the giver and the receiver.

 MENTAL HEALTH